anko/eslisp/doc/how-macros-work.markdown

 The compiler evaluates the `(require "declareAsHello.js")`, checks it got a function and saves it as a macro under the given name.
-When that macro is called with the `yo` atom, the compiler converts it the JS object `{ atom :
-"yo" }` and calls the stored function with it.
+When that macro is called with the `yo` atom, the compiler calls the stored function with it.

-The function then runs, returning this array:
+The function then runs, returning S-expression nodes equivalent to

-    [{ atom : '=' }, { atom : "yo" }, 'hello']

-The compiler reads the objects as atoms and the array as a list, and adds the result into the code at that point.
-So it's as if you'd written `(var yo "hello)`.
-That compiles to JavaScript to become
+    (var yo "hello")

+The compiler then sees that a `var` macro is defined, so it calls that, which emits the code

     var yo = 'hello';